isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **17 Sept 2020**
+**Presenter**: Emily Robinson and Susan Vanderplas
+**Title**: Comparing Containment Measures by Epidemiological Effects of COVID-19
+**Abstract**: Log scales are often used to display data over several orders of magnitude within one graph.
+During the COVID pandemic, we've seen both the benefits and the pitfalls of using log scales to display data.
+In this week's graphics group, we will test out an experiment designed to assess perceptual and cognitive biases in graphical displays of exponentially increasing data.

 - **10 Sept 2020**
 **Presenter**: Yumou Qiu
 **Title**: Comparing Containment Measures by Epidemiological Effects of COVID-19